vietmap-company/vietmap-react-native-navigation/README.md

 #### `navigationTiltAnchor`

-Tilt level while user in navigation
+Tilt level while user in navigation, using for android only

 #### `style`